Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 ## Planning

-Collecting data in the field requires careful preparation beforehand, particularly if setting up an instrument in a remote environment that is difficult to reach to troubleshoot, move out of danger or to recover data from when the data storage is full.
+In polar and high-altitude environments, data and sample collection can be complicated by difficult-to-reach instrumentation, harsh weather conditions and remote field sites.
+Careful planning helps to minimise the risk of data and sample loss when it is hard to troubleshoot problems in these environments.

-The main points to plan are the same, whether collecting samples, data by hand, using an instrument to gather data in an automated manner, or a mixture of all of these:
+The main points for planning are the same, whether collecting samples, data by hand, using an instrument to gather data in an automated manner, or a mixture of all of these:

 * find out **what is available** at the field work location;
 * carefully plan how saved data and recording of samples will be **organised**;